zbb2019/568-HW2/devlog.md

 Basically the same as CONNECT.
 At the first request, instead of responding to the client, the proxy will send the request to the remote server and start bi-directional forwarding.

 POST can be supported in the same way.

+## 6. Support Logging

+Used the Python logging module to log.
+It is thread-safe.